Camino de Santiago (route descriptions): In Belgium and the Netherlands

-The Way of St. James in the Netherlands is said to have started after St. Boniface brought Christendom to Friesland and the worship of his reliquaries near Dokkum gained popularity from 800 onwards.
+The Way of St. James in the Netherlands is said to have started after St. Boniface brought Christendom to Friesland and the veneration of his relics near Dokkum gained popularity from 800 onwards.
 The route did not become popular however until the 15th century, well after the Santiago Matamoros legend.
 There are several Cathedral towns considered official starting routes by the Dutch confraternity of St. James.
 Haarlem, a centuries-old starting point, has been the starting point of a modern cycling route to Santiago de Compostela since 1983, when an international workgroup of scholars researched the old route and one of them developed a set of maps.
 Since that time there have been other cycling routes to Santiago de Compostela published from other Dutch cities, most notably Maastricht.
 The Dutch and northern (Flemish) Belgians call the route the Jacobsroute.
 In Wallonia (southern Belgium) it is called Le Chemin de St. Jacques de Compostelle.

-Another Dutch long distance path, the Pelgrimspad (Pilgrims' Path), leads from Amsterdam to Visé in Belgium (about 100 km from Namur), and may have been a route for St. James pilgrims departing from Amsterdam connecting to one of the main routes at Vézelay.
+Another Dutch long-distance path, the Pelgrimspad (Pilgrims' Path), leads from Amsterdam to Visé in Belgium (about 100 km from Namur), and may have been a route for St. James pilgrims departing from Amsterdam connecting to one of the main routes at Vézelay.
 Another ancient route can be traced through Ghent (note the scallop on the Pilgrims hat in bottom right panel of the Ghent Altarpiece) and Amiens to connect to Paris and the Via Turonensis, one of the four main French routes.

 It is a mistake to assume that medieval pilgrims were only focussed on one goal.
 Most St. James pilgrims through the centuries stopped to visit other famous reliquaries, and many of the most popular ones in France and northern Spain are listed in the Codex.
 Many had both a scallop shell and a palm frond in their possession, indicating that they had been or were on their way to both Rome and Santiago de Compostela.

 In Germany

 The paths in Germany are collectively named "Wege der Jakobspilger".
-Other names that can be seen on trail markings are "Jakobsweg" and "Jakobspilgerweg".The German Way of St. James routes are maintained by numerous non-profit organizations.
+Other names that can be seen on trail markings are "Jakobsweg" and "Jakobspilgerweg".
+The German Way of St. James routes are maintained by numerous non-profit organizations.
 Their aim is, among others, to make the pilgrimage experience qualitative and authentic.

 One section of the Way of St. James runs through the German states of Saxony, Saxony-Anhalt, Thuringia and Hesse following the course of the historic trade route, the Via Regia from Görlitz via Bautzen, Kamenz, Großenhain, Wurzen, Leipzig, Merseburg, Naumburg (Saale), Erfurt, Gotha, Eisenach and Vacha to Fulda.
 It has a length of 500 km.
 On 6 July 2003 the first section to Erfurt was opened in Königsbrück.
 The opening of the second section followed on 11 October 2003 in Vacha.
 The section along the historic "Via Regia" is also called the Ecumenical Pilgrims' Way (Ökumenischer Pilgerweg).